MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/aad-group-team.md

 ## Create an AAD group team

-Citizen developers wanting to programatically create a Microsoft Dataverse AAD group team can do so by providing the object ID of an existing AAD group as shown in the following command.
+Citizen developers wanting to programmatically create a Microsoft Dataverse AAD group team can do so by providing the object ID of an existing AAD group as shown in the following command.

 **Request**